M (1951 film): Production

+Development

 Producer Seymour Nebenzel's Nero Films produced the original 1931 version of M directed by Fritz Lang, and Nebenzal retained the rights when he fled Nazi Germany and began to make films in Hollywood, primarily "B" pictures for major studios and low-budget independents.
 Nebenzal decided in 1950 to remake M, reset to Los Angeles—perhaps inspired by the anti-Communist mass hysteria then predominant in the country—and approached Lang about directing it, but Lang was appalled and outraged by the idea of anyone remaking a film he considered to be his masterpiece.
 Nebenzal then approached another expatriate German film director, Douglas Sirk, who also turned him down.

-Joseph Losey, however, took on the job, despite his being under suspicion of being a Communist by the FBI and the House Un-American Activities Committee.
+Joseph Losey took on the job, despite his being under suspicion of being a Communist by the FBI and the House Un-American Activities Committee.
 Losey registered discontent with Columbia Pictures’ financing of the film and the limitations placed on altering the structure of the Lang original.
 Denying that the film was merely a “remake,” Losey “regretted that he wasn't able to make more extensive changes to the original.”

-Losey's casting included actors who were also under suspicion.
+Casting

+Losey's casting included actors who were also under suspicion from the Hollywood blacklist.
+M was Howard Da Silva's last film appearance until 1962's David and Lisa.
+Karen Morley was blacklisted in 1947, and this was one of her final film roles.
+Luther Adler was also blacklisted for a time, as was screenwriter Waldo Salt.
+M was also the screen debut of Martin Gabel, an original member of Orson Welles' Mercury Theatre troupe.

 Losey would later leave the U.S. and settle in the UK to make films there, notably his collaborations with writer Harold Pinter: The Servant (1963), Accident (1967) and The Go-Between (1971).

-Robert Aldrich was Losey's assistant director on M.
+J. Roy Hunt was originally hired as the film's cinematographer, but left early in filming and was replaced by Ernest Laszlo.